zhitron/lambda/README.md

 # Lambda Project

-> A simple Lambda project for demonstration.
+> Lambda Project is an open-source project based on Java 8, designed to provide practical tools and functional extensions to enhance development efficiency and code conciseness.

 ## 📄 项目简介